MaximeSarrato/FileSystem/README.md

 # SGF

-Project for Engineer School consisting in simulate the functionment of a File System.
+Project for Engineer School which the target was to simulate the functionment of a File System.
 I used the contiguous allocation.